morucci/repoxplorer/README.md

 - contributors
 - groups of contributors

-Stats are such as:
+Stats for a project are such as:

 - commits and authors count
-- date histogram of commits count
+- date histogram of commits
-- date histogram of authors count
+- date histogram of authors
-- top authors by commits count
+- top authors by commits
-- top authors by line modified count
+- top authors by lines modified

+Stats for a contributor or a group are such as:

+- commits, lines modified and projects count
+- date histogram of commits
+- date histogram of authors (only for group)
+- top projects by commits
+- top projects by lines modified

 Filters can be used to refine stats by: